Updated: Jul 11, 2022

 This really depends.
-Do you want to be able to take breaks from pedaling, want quick acceleration from a stop, and are on a budget?
+Do you want want quick acceleration from a stop or are you on a budget?
 Then a hub-drive ebike is right for you!
 Do you want a natural feeling ride, long-range, and have lots of hilly terrain on your rides?
 A mid-drive ebike may be for you!

 The best way to decide which type of motor will be best for you is to come in for a test ride!
 You'll be able to feel the differences right away and determine which model will be suit you best in the long run.